pbogden/framework-map/README.md

 [Framework](https://observablehq.com/framework/) has great documentation.
 See: [getting started](https://observablehq.com/framework/getting-started).
-The `./hello-framework` directory is a barebones project that created with
+The `./hello-framework` directory is a barebones project created with
 ```
 yarn create @observablehq
 ```